-- Create the list in cells A1:A4.
+- Create the data validation list in cells A1:A4.
 Similarly, you can enter the items in a single row, such as A1:D1.

-- Select cell E3.
-(You can position the drop-down list in most any cell or even multiple cells.)
+- Select cell E4.
+(You can position the drop down list in most any cell or even multiple cells.)

-- Click the Source control and drag to highlight the cells A1:A4.
+- Click the Source control box and drag the cursor to highlight the cells A1:A4.
 Alternately, simply enter the reference (=$A$1:$A$4).

 - Click OK.

-You can add the drop-down list to multiple cells.
-Select the range of data input cells (step 2) instead of a single cell.
-It even works for noncontiguous cells.
-Hold down the Shift key while you click the appropriate cells.
+You can add the drop down list to multiple Excel cells.
+Select the range of data input cells (step 2) instead of a single Excel cell.
+It even works for noncontiguous Excel cells.
+Hold down the Shift key while you click the appropriate Excel cells.